Sharad Tripathi: Controversies

 On 6 March 2019, Sharad Tripathi was seen assaulting BJP MLA Rakesh Singh Baghel with his shoe after he discovered that his name was missing from the foundation stone of a new road.

+Death

+Sharad Tripathi died due to prolonged illness at Medanta hospital in Gurgaon on 30 June 2021.He is survived by wife, two daughters and two sons.